lifelike/countersheetsextension/README.md

 Installation
 ------------

-You need Inkscape installed (version 0.48, although 0.47 might still work too).
+You need Inkscape installed (version 0.91, although 0.48 or 0.47 might still work).

 Copy countersheet.py, and countersheet.inx to where Inkscape looks for extensions.
 On my Mac and Linux computers this is in